mlc-ai/mlc-llm/docs/deploy/ios.rst

     git clone https://huggingface.co/mlabonne/NeuralHermes-2.5-Mistral-7B
     cd ../..
     # Convert weight
-    mlc_chat convert_weight ./dist/models/NeuralHermes-2.5-Mistral-7B/ \
+    mlc_llm convert_weight ./dist/models/NeuralHermes-2.5-Mistral-7B/ \
         --quantization q4f16_1 \
         -o dist/NeuralHermes-2.5-Mistral-7B-q3f16_1-MLC

 **Step 2 Generate MLC Chat Config**

-Use ``mlc_chat gen_config`` to generate ``mlc-chat-config.json`` and process tokenizers.
+Use ``mlc_llm gen_config`` to generate ``mlc-chat-config.json`` and process tokenizers.
 See :ref:`compile-command-specification` for specification of ``gen_config``.

 .. code:: shell

-    mlc_chat gen_config ./dist/models/NeuralHermes-2.5-Mistral-7B/ \
+    mlc_llm gen_config ./dist/models/NeuralHermes-2.5-Mistral-7B/ \
         --quantization q3f16_1 --conv-template neural_hermes_mistral \
         -o dist/NeuralHermes-2.5-Mistral-7B-q3f16_1-MLC

 For the ``conv-template``, `conv_template.cc <https://github.com/mlc-ai/mlc-llm/blob/main/cpp/conv_templates.cc>`__
 contains a full list of conversation templates that MLC provides.

 If the model you are adding requires a new conversation template, you would need to add your own.
 Follow `this PR <https://github.com/mlc-ai/mlc-llm/pull/1402>`__ as an example.
 We look up the template to use with the ``conv_template`` field in ``mlc-chat-config.json``.

 For more details, please see :ref:`configure-mlc-chat-json`.